vosaul/status.im/content/index.md

 Read on!

-## Create An Interactive Suggestion Area
+## My First Interactive Suggestion Area

 Great work!
-So, we have set up Status in `debug` mode, added our DApp to it (hopefully run the `dapp watch` command to get some live-reloading going and learned how to issue a basic command that will greet our user when they open the app.
-Now it's time to actually start doing what chatbots are meant to do - interact with users and gather the necessary info we need from them.
+So, we have set up Status in `debug` mode, added our DApp to it (hopefully run the `dapp watch` command to get some live-reloading going) and learned how to issue a basic command that will greet our user when they open the app.
+Now it's time to start doing what chatbots are meant to do - interact with users and gather the necessary info we need from them.

-This first thing to add is a `preview` object to that neat little `hello` command we just wrote in app.js. `preview` defines what your user will see as a result of their action, before any other response.
+This first thing we must do is add a `preview` object to that neat little `hello` command we just wrote in app.js. `preview` defines what your user will see as a result of their action, before any other response.
 The preview parameter takes a function, which should return a `status.component`.

 ```js
 preview: function () {